 It is university practice that employees are permitted to use paid work time to visit the EAP with permission from their supervisor/manager.

 HealthPoint Employee Assistance Program (EAP) is currently open and providing services remotely through video and phone counseling.
 The services offered and the eligibility requirements are the same as in-person counseling provided by EAP.
-Video counseling appointments are held via Skype for Business, Zoom or Microsoft Teams.
+Video counseling appointments are held via Zoom, Microsoft Teams, or telephone.
 These are easy to use and a secure system for confidential services.
 University employees who use Office 365 already have access associated with their work email address.
 When you make a video counseling appointment, you will receive step-by-step instructions.

 After Hours: If it is after normal business hours and you are in crisis, you can reach the after-hours counseling service at 512-471-3399 to speak to a crisis counselor.
 During normal business hours please call our main office at 512-471-3366.